genevate/style_guides/programming/languages/ruby/ruby.md

 ## Breaks

-- Breaks are generally used exit quickly out of a loop once a particular condition is met but they can also be used to return a value.
+- Breaks are generally used to exit quickly out of a loop once a particular condition is met but they can also be used to return a value.
 Here are a few useful examples:

-        # Returning a message.
+        # Return a message.
         break "Example Message" if some_value == "found"

-        # Returning the value of the object detected.
+        # Return the value of object found.
-        doc_list.detect {|doc| loaded_doc = load_doc(doc) and break loaded_doc}
+        doc_list.find {|doc| loaded_doc = load_doc(doc) and break loaded_doc}

 ## Control Flow